thin-edge/thin-edge.io/docs/src/operate/c8y/device-availability.md

 ```

 To change the health endpoint from the default to a custom value, include the `@health` property in the entity registration message.
-The The `@health` value value should be valid [entity topic identifier](../../contribute/design/mqtt-topic-design.md).
+The `@health` value should be a valid [entity topic identifier](../../contribute/design/mqtt-topic-design.md).

 ```sh te2mqtt formats=v1
 tedge mqtt pub te/device/my-device// '{"@health":"device/my-device/service/foo", "@type":"child-device"}' -q 2 -r
 ```

 If the status of the new endpoint is reported as `up`, the device is considered "available",
-and a heartbeat signal is sent to Cumulocity IoT
+and a heartbeat signal is sent to Cumulocity IoT.
-If the status has values other than `up`, the device is considered "unavailable",
+If the status has any other value, the device is considered "unavailable",
-and no heartbeat message are sent to Cumulocity until the status changes to `up`.
+and no heartbeat message are sent to Cumulocity until the status changes to `up` again.

 ## Disable the availability monitoring